mahume/hangman/README.md

 ## Technologies

 Built using using core front-end technologies.
-Structured using HTML5.
-Layout with Bootstrap4's grid system and basic CSS3 styling.
-Functionality is written with vanilla JavaScript.
+Basic structure using HTML5.
+Layout and styling done with Bootstrap4's grid system and CSS3.
+Functionality is written in vanilla JavaScript.

 - HTML5
 - CSS3